 - What would you say are the biggest challenges you are currently dealing with?

 - What have you been doing, so far, to try to find help in addressing those issues?

-- As Cell Group Leaders, what can we do to encourage you – and how can we best pray for you?
+- As Community Group Leaders, what can we do to encourage you – and how can we best pray for you?

 - How are you doing relationally with the Lord, and with your family, during these days of increased stress?